About the Institute

 The Michael Lee-Chin & Family Institute for Strategic Business Studies was made possible through the vision and generosity of Michael Lee-Chin, Chairman of Portland Holdings Inc.

 Michael Lee-Chin is a graduate of McMaster University with a degree in Civil Engineering.
 He entered the financial services industry in 1977 as a financial advisor.
-In 1987 he acquired AIC Limited, and over the years, has taken the organization from $1 million to approximately $8 billion in assets under management in 2007.
+In 1987, he acquired AIC Limited, and over the years, he took the organization from $1 million to approximately $8 billion in assets under management in 2007.
 Upon acquiring AIC, Michael assumed the positions of Chairman and Chief Executive Officer.

 Under his stewardship in 2002, AIC purchased 75% of the National Commercial Bank (NCB), Jamaica’s only indigenous bank.
 Today NCB is Jamaica’s largest bank with 52 branches and offices in Cayman and the U.K. In November 2003, Michael received an honorary Doctor of Laws degree from McMaster University in recognition of his business success and philanthropic initiatives, and in July 2004 was honoured by Time magazine as one of Canada’s Heroes and one of the country’s most intriguing and inspiring citizens.
 In June 2006, he received an honorary Juris Doctor degree from the University of Toronto.